 The last shot of the day.
 One of the happiest things you can hear after a 15-hour day.
 "O.K. everybody, this is the window shot so let's concentrate."
 Some people say the term arose out of "when do we go?", but the actual meaning goes back to the early days of filmmaking when everyone on the crew was paid in cash daily.
 After the last shot was completed they went to the window to get their payment.
 Also called a "martini shot" in the U.S.

-All terms copyright 2018 from A to Z Guide to Film Terms, 5th edition by Tim Moshansky. www.filmterms.com May be used with permission or byline with link.
+All terms copyright 2020 A to Z Guide to Film Terms, 5th edition by Tim Moshansky. www.filmterms.com May be used with permission or byline with link.